andre-wojtowicz/poznan-mp-interventions/README.md

 **Update**

 I moved some results to Tableau.
-The packaged workbook file is stored in [Releases](https://github.com/andre-wojtowicz/poznan-mp-interventions/releases).
-Online version is stored on [Tableau Online](https://dub01.online.tableau.com/t/andre/views/MunicipalPoliceofPozna-interventions/Dashboard?:embed=y&:showShareOptions=true&:display_count=no&:showVizHome=no).
+The packaged workbook file (v10.2) is stored in [Releases](https://github.com/andre-wojtowicz/poznan-mp-interventions/releases).
 Here is a screeshot of a generated dashboard:

 ![tableau](https://andre-wojtowicz.github.io/poznan-mp-interventions/tableau.png)